Great Train Wreck of 1856: The disaster

 At the Wissahickon (present-day Ambler) station another train, the Aramingo, with conductor William Vanstavoren and engineer William Lee, waited for the excursion to pass on the single track line that had opened one year and 15 days earlier.
 Shakamaxon was late, but the conductor did not use the telegraph to communicate with Cohoquinoque and had no idea when the excursion had left.
 There was a customary 15-minute waiting period for regularly scheduled trains, but the picnic special was an excursion train, which confused matters.
 At 6:15, the Aramingo, carrying 20 passengers from Gwynedd, pulled out of the station.

 The conductor of Shakamaxon was confident he could make up for the time he had lost.
 He knew the Aramingo was due in the opposite direction on the same single track, but estimated they could use the siding at Edge Hill to safely pass each other.
 As he neared a blind curve just past Camp Hill Station, the train was travelling slightly downhill.
 Aramingo was rounding the same curve with the same blind spot.
 Harris blew the whistle almost continuously, but this apparently kept him from hearing the other train's whistle; neither engineer knew exactly where the other was.

 As the two trains rounded the curve, the engineers finally caught sight of one another before colliding head-on at 6:18 a.m., between the Camp Hill station and the present-day crossing of the Pennsylvania Railroad's Trenton cut-off over the Bethlehem branch of the Reading Railroad.

-The boilers made direct contact causing an explosion heard up to five miles away.
+The boilers made direct contact causing an explosion heard up to 5 mi away.
 The three forward cars of the picnic train were obliterated and the subsequent derailment caused a fire to spread among the wooden cars.
 The initial impact did not kill most of the victims; most were caught in burning derailed cars that were on their sides.
 The women and children who occupied the rear coaches were able to escape serious injury.